Dipali127/internship_backend/README.md

 ```
 **3) Update student details**

-Sends a PUT request to update an exisiting student's detail.
+Send a PUT request to update an exisiting student's detail.

 Student must be logged in to update his/her details.